dlvdls18/Dsign/README.md

 At `attr`, add the key (as argument name) and the value.

-**NOTE:** It is recommended to use `JSON` incase the style name contains spaces, special characters, etc.. and the key "class" is token, IDE toil
+**NOTE:** It is recommended to use `JSON` incase the style name contains spaces, special characters, etc.. and the key "class" is token, IDE tools might confuse (e.g. prettier).

 ```json
 "my-style": {